Cannabis Substance Use Prevention

 Tobacco/Nicotine

 Tobacco and nicotine products—like cigarettes, vapes, chewing tobacco, and pouches—are legal for adults over 21 but pose serious health risks.
 Smoking is linked to heart disease, stroke, cancer, diabetes, and nicotine use disorder (nicotine addiction), while vaping can cause lung injuries like EVALI and is not a safer alternative.
 Even smokeless products increase health risks.
 Exposure to nicotine can harm children and should be avoided during pregnancy to prevent birth defects.
 In 2022, 16% of Pennington and Red Lake 9th and 11th graders reported e-cigarette use, making youth prevention efforts especially important as nicotine pouches gain popularity.
+MSS 2025 results indicate a significant decrease in e-cigarette news, highlighting prevention efforts in our community.

 Sources: